 Higher Open Anticipated For Hong Kong Stock Market

-(RTTNews) - Ahead of the long break for the Lunar New Year, the Hong Kong stock market had moved lower in two straight sessions, tumbling more than 750 points or 3 percent along the way.
-The Hang Seng Index now sits just above the 23,550-point plateau and it's expected to open in the green on Friday.
+(RTTNews) - The Hong Kong stock market on Friday emphatically ended the two-day slide in which it had tumbled more than 750 points or 3 percent.
+The Hang Seng Index now sits just above the 24,570-point plateau and it's expected to open in the green again on Monday.

-The global forecast for the Asian markets is soft with profit taking expected, especially among technology stocks.
-The European and U.S. markets were down and the Asian markets figure to open in similar fashion, although Hong Kong may open higher as it catches up on missed positive sentiment.
+The global forecast for the Asian markets is mixed to higher, with support from technology stocks and crude oil companies expected to lead the way higher.
+The European markets were own and the U.S. markets were mixed and Asian markets figure to follow the latter lead.

-The Hang Seng finished sharply lower on Friday following losses from the financials, properties, casinos and technology stocks.
+The Hang Seng finished sharply higher across the board on Friday as it caught up on missed positive sentiment while it was off for the Lunar New Year.

-Among the actives, AAC Technologies advanced 0.85 percent, while AIA Group plummeted 4.04 percent, Alibaba Group jumped 1.38 percent, Alibaba Health Info and China Life Insurance both slumped 1.17 percent, ANTA Sports skidded 1.53 percent, China Mengniu Dairy weakened 1.18 percent, China Resources Land dropped 0.68 percent, CITIC declined 1.82 percent, CNOOC and CLP both added 0.32 percent, Country Garden climbed 0.98 percent, CSPC Pharmaceutical rose 0.22 percent, Galaxy Entertainment fell 0.54 percent, Henderson Land retreated 1.73 percent, Hong Kong & China Gas lost 0.66 percent, Industrial and Commercial Bank of China sank 0.85 percent, JD.com surrendered 3.20 percent, Li Ning gained 0.27 percent, Longfor was up 0.11 percent, Meituan shed 0.67 percent, New World Development slid 0.47 percent, Techtronic Industries tanked 3.73 percent, Xiaomi Corporation stumbled 1.33 percent, WuXi Biologics plunged 3.76 percent and China Petroleum and Chemical (Sinopec) and Hang Lung Properties were unchanged.
+Among the actives, AAC Technologies climbed 3.40 percent, while AIA Group rallied 5.39 percent, Alibaba Group strengthened 5.61 percent, Alibaba Health Info accelerated 5.66 percent, ANTA Sports spiked 6.35 percent, China Life Insurance gained 2.06 percent, China Mengniu Dairy added 2.17 percent, China Petroleum and Chemical (Sinopec) jumped 1.27 percent, China Resources Land perked 2.80 percent, CITIC was up 0.34 percent, CNOOC increased 1.50 percent, Country Garden soared 6.76 percent, CSPC Pharmaceutical rose 1.27 percent, Galaxy Entertainment and Henderson Land both advanced 2.79 percent, Hang Lung Properties was up 0.72 percent, Hong Kong & China Gas climbed 1.33 percent, Industrial and Commercial Bank of China collected 1.49 percent, JD.com improved 1.86 percent, Li Ning surged 7.63 percent, Longfor added 1.08 percent, Meituan gathered 3.28 percent, New World Development rose 2.05 percent, Techtronic Industries skyrocketed 8.12 percent, Xiaomi Corporation gained 1.10 percent and WuXi Biologics jumped 4.74 percent.

-The lead from Wall Street is broadly negative as the major averages opened sharply lower on Thursday and stayed that way throughout the session, ending a four-day winning streak.
+The lead from Wall Street is mixed to higher as the major averages were directionless on Monday, finally finishing on opposite sides of the unchanged line.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!